Plan to Attend Founders' Day 2017 on October 13 and Pre-Order Your Copy of Eastport Yacht Club: Back to the Future

-During the year 2015, the membership of the Eastport Yacht Club will celebrate the thirty-fifth anniversary of its birth.
+During the year 2015, the membership of the Eastport Yacht Club will celebrate the thirty-seventh anniversary of its birth.

 Although the idea of an Eastport Yacht Club had been discussed since at least the early 1970's, the actual organization was the result of the informal Friday night social gatherings at the offices of Kaufman & Ladd, Naval Architects on Severn Avenue in the Eastport section of Annapolis, Maryland, U.S.A.
 During the spring of 1980, eleven of the regulars at these gatherings formed a steering committee with the intention of forming the Eastport Yacht Club.
 This steering committee consisting of Robert L. Allen, Eugene Ambo, Thomas Bell-Wright, John Crummey, T. Ross Glover, Jeffrey S. Goldring, Frederick Hecklinger, F. Michael Kaufman, Glenn D. Klakring, Robert A. Ladd, and Ivon Paulin met weekly at the offices of Kaufman & Ladd under the chairmanship of Mike Kaufman to go through the formal process of creating the yacht club.
 By October, two hundred persons had been selected who were considered appropriate for the charter membership and invitations were sent out.
 No restrictions concerning race, creed, or sex were considered in the selection of these charter members.